The YFA sponsors a variety of sessions targeted to young surgeons at both the Clinical Congress and the annual Leadership & Advocacy Summit.

 You’re Not Alone: The Emotional Impact of Adverse Events

-Adverse patient events, which are thought to occur in up to a third of all hospitalizations, are sometimes the direct result of incorrect decisions or misguided actions of a surgeon.
-This panel will focus on the impact of bad patient outcomes on the well-being of surgeons, and explore strategies to mitigate the toll that such outcomes have on surgeons who are often become the second victim.
+Adverse patients events, which are thought to occur in up to a third of all hospitalizations, are sometimes the direct result of incorrect decisions or misguided actions of a surgeon.
+Depending on the directness and severity of the complication, such events can have very profound negative effects on surgeons' personal, family, and professional lives that can persist for months.
+Interestingly, nearly all surgeons believe that the severity of their reactions to such events is unique, and that other surgeons are somehow better able to cope with their complications.
+Research, however, shows that surgeons are remarkably consistent in their handling of complications, and in the sense of isolation that follows.
+This panel will focus on the impact of bad patient outcomes on the well-being of surgeons, and explore strategies to mitigate the toll that such outcomes have on surgeons who are often become the "second victim.”

 Thursday, October 8